 Warming of Vitrified Follicles and Follicle Clusters

 Prepare a center well dish with 3 milliliters of pre-equilibrated FCM in the outer well and 1 milliliter in the center well [1].
-After overlaying the medium with oil, place the dish in the incubator [2].
+After overlaying the medium with oil, place the dish under the bubbler to gas[2].

 Talent adding FCM to the dish.

-Talent placing the dish in the incubator.
+Talent placing the dish under the bubbler

-Now, place 0.5 milliliters of pre-warmed warming solutions WS1 and WS2 into two labeled center well dishes [1-TXT].
+Now prepare dishes for warming.
+[5.2.0] Place 0.5 milliliters of warming solutions WS1 and WS2 pre-equilibrated to 37 C into two labeled center well dishes [1-TXT].
 Move the cryo canes with samples from the storage tank into a cryo box filled with liquid nitrogen [2].

+5.2.0 Set up shot with labelled dishes and solutions ADDED SHOT

 Talent pipetting WS1 and WS2 into labeled center well dishes.

 Talent transferring cryo canes from storage into the cryo box.